Search any Stocks, Blogs, Circulars, News, Articles

 3. Short Selling in Bear Market

-Another aspect of a bear market is that traders use short selling to profit from falling stock prices.
+Another aspect of bear market is that traders use short selling to profit from falling stock prices.
 Short selling is a strategy where investors borrow shares and sell them at the current price, aiming to buy them back later at a lower price when the market is bearish.
-This approach allows traders to capitalize on declining markets but carries high risks due to sudden price rebounds.
+This approach allows traders to capitalize on declining markets through market speculation but carries high risks due to sudden price rebounds.

 In India, short selling is legal but regulated by SEBI.
 Both retail and institutional investors can participate in short selling.
 However, naked short selling (selling without borrowing shares) is prohibited in a bear market in India to prevent excessive volatility.